LukeA-17/fall-software-engineering-project/Documentation/SRS/Final SRS.md

 - CLI: Command-line interface
 - CRUD: Create, Read, Update, Delete.
 The four basic functions for task management
 - ToDo Object: Data structure representing a task
-- ToDo/Task Item: Interchangable description for an something that needs to be completed.
+- ToDo/Task Item:  Interchangeable description for something that needs to be completed.
 Has a label, due date, priority, and category
 - Tkinter: Tk interface.
 A Python package to implement a GUI.

 ### 1.4 References